sbmadhav/splash-screen-app/README.md

 **Quick Setup for GitHub Pages:**
 1. Add `NEXT_PUBLIC_UNSPLASH_ACCESS_KEY` as a GitHub repository secret
+2. Add `NEXT_PUBLIC_GA_MEASUREMENT_ID` as a GitHub repository secret (optional, for analytics)
-2. The GitHub Actions workflow will automatically use it during deployment
+3. The GitHub Actions workflow will automatically use them during deployment
-3. Never commit API keys to version control
+4. Never commit API keys to version control

 ### Installation